water-fountains/proximap/README.md

 ## Launch a dev server

-Then run `ng serve` to launch a dev server.
+In the `code/` directory, open a command window and  run `ng serve` to launch a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build the project

-Run `ng build` to build the project.
+Run `ng build` from the `code/` directory to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

 # Contributing